unChaz/sci-fi-5e/srd/mechanics/squad_combat.md

 Mercenaries are expendable soldiers that can make or break any combat engagement.
 Many mercenaries have stack insurance ensuring that if they are killed in battle, they will receive a new sleeve.
 Real death is rare among mercenaries, and most will avoid aiming for the stack of a fellow mercenary as honor demands.

+Mercenaries do well against other mercenaries and weaker foes, but against a more formidable foe, such as a razor wielding lancer, they will be torn apart.

 ### Mercenary Salary
 A single mercenary can be employed for 100 credits per day.
 A mercenary squad of 10 marines can be conscripted for 600 credits per day for a minimum of 1 week, or 1000 credits per day otherwise.